What to do if you are at risk of redundancy?

 - When a suitable alternative vacancy is offered to you, be cautious before refusing it.
 If you refuse it unreasonably, you may lose your rights to your redundancy payment.
 If you do not have any “good” reason to refuse, you should consider using the statutory trial period (4 weeks).
 It will show that you have given it real consideration.
 You will still be entitled to your statutory redundancy payment if you undertake a trial period and reasonably decide that the role is not suitable.

 - Appeal the decision to make your role redundant setting out your grounds of appeal (e.g. breach of procedure, no genuine redundancy situation, unfair selection, etc).
+Be aware of any employer requirements around by when, how, and to whom you must appeal.

 - If you are seeking to negotiate a settlement, research the job market situation and explain how long it will probably take you before you will find a similar job.

 - Last but not least, if you believe your redundancy is unfair, beware of time limits: you should lodge a claim with the employment tribunal within 3 months of your date of termination of employment (see here for more information) and seek legal advice promptly.
+The Government’s Employment Rights Bill proposes to extend these time limits to 6 months from the date of termination of employment, however it is not yet confirmed whether, and if so when, that will become effective.

 If you have further questions and would like to contact our advice team please use our advice contact form below or call us.